 #4.
 You have full control over your Alexa privacy settings

 Don’t want recordings of your Alexa interactions to be used to improve Alexa as part of the process described in #3?
+Don’t like the idea of humans listening to your Alexa recordings?
 No problem.
 Just follow the steps below to opt out:

 - Open the Alexa app

 - Tap the hamburger icon in the upper left corner

 - Tap Settings

 - Tap Alexa Account